Soft Tissue Surgery

-Your scheduled visit to the General Surgery Service at the Cornell University Hospital for Animals begins when you pull up to the circular driveway in front of the large animal hospital.
+Your scheduled visit to the General Surgery Service at the Cornell University Equine Hospital begins when you pull up to the circular driveway.
 Please park your vehicle in the driveway, come into the reception area and check in at the front desk.
 After a small amount of paperwork, a technician or student will help you unload and walk your animal to its assigned stall.

-Often times, you may leave your vehicle and trailer right in the driveway but, if the lot is full, the receptionist will provide you with a parking pass and directions to nearby longer-term parking where overnight parking for trucks and trailers is also available.
+Often times, you may leave your vehicle and trailer right in the driveway but, if the lot is full, the receptionist will provide you with directions to nearby longer-term parking where overnight parking for trucks and trailers is also available.